AndrewChai878/WebDevFinal/README.md

 - cd to the node_server director
 - run 'npm i' to install all of the packages
 - run 'nodemon' to run the backend node js server
-- you may need to run 'npm install nodemon' before running the server
+- you may need to run 'npm -g install nodemon' before running the server

 # Site Elements